binaryfox0/term-display/README.md

 ## Requirements
 - A standard C/C++ 11 compiler
 - A terminal support ANSI escape sequence on Windows [¹](#compatibility) (**not tested yet**)  or POSIX-compliance OS
+- **Recommendation**: We recommend you using `alacritty` as it was the most optimized terminal I have ever used to test

 ## Building
 1. Clone the repository and download [cmake](https://cmake.org/download/)